hiimsergey/dntodo/README.md

     - separation of multiple expressions with "+"
     - `?` finally: option
         - `??`: doubt
-- Tag: one word in ALL-CAPS, category of the todo ([see the list of tags I use]
+- Tag: one word in ALL-CAPS, category of the todo
-    - multiple tags in a row: precision, subcategory of the todo(#frequently-used-tags-by-me))
+    - multiple tags in a row: precision, subcategory of the todo
 - Description: anything else, although nothing holds you back from using ALL-CAPS too

 ## EBNF form